KatherineMichel/portfolio/doc/los-angeles-2023.md

 Although I enjoyed the view of Los Angeles from the main Getty Center terrace, the consensus from locals was that the view from the The Griffith Observatory is much better.

-[Video](https://youtu.be/vngC0TWpU0Q?si=nnghFglziVyW2WwK) of The Getty Center main terrace.
+[Video](https://youtu.be/vngC0TWpU0Q?si=nnghFglziVyW2WwK) of The Getty Center main terrace

+[Video](https://youtu.be/1-OcUMCII3o?si=luk7utrXz2LnaQff) of the Central Garden

-[Video](https://youtu.be/TwIPtk2IA9A?si=ub_cBZedXZhjluZQ) of the ride down from The Getty Center.
+[Video](https://youtu.be/TwIPtk2IA9A?si=ub_cBZedXZhjluZQ) of the ride down from The Getty Center

 <sub>[**back to top**](#table-of-contents)</sub>